 Are you a sophomores or junior with a demonstrated commitment to the environment?
 Check out the Udall scholarship! $7,000 and a weekend training!
 For more information on Udall, please: contact Tanya Hayes (Udall campus representative) at email@example.com and visit the website here for more information.

 Scholarships include full registration, entitling students to attend educational sessions, workshops, exhibits, tours of recycling facilities (subject to availability), social events, meals and the Washington State Recycling Association (WSRA) Annual Awards Banquet.
 Three nights’ lodging in the host hotel will be provided.
 In addition to attending Conference, scholarship recipients will receive free registration to all 2018 Washington Recycles Every Day (WRED) events organized by WSRA and held around the state.
 There is an online application including an essay and 1-2 reference letters are required.
-Learn more here and apply online here.
+Apply online here.